renovatebot/renovate/docs/usage/docker.md

 ##### Using the login password (basic auth)

-To authenticate using basic auth, simply provide the password in your config.
+To authenticate with basic authentication, put the encrypted password in your config.
 For example:

 ```json
 {